genboy/Festival/README.md

     - change event of area commands

     Area event commands are executed by default with op permission by players from the area.
-    In v1.0.4-11 an experimental perms flag is added, functionality may change in the future;
-    perms flag true: area uses the player permissions (= without permission no commands/messages are triggered)
+    In v1.0.4-11 an experimental perms flag is added, perms flag true: area uses the player permissions (= without permission no commands/messages are triggered)

 ###### Created by [Genboy](https://genboy.net) 2018